carnisj/bcdi/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct] [code-of-conduct].
 By participating in this project you agree to abide by its terms.

-## Never push modifications directly to do master branch, even if you have permissions
+### *Never push changes directly to the master branch, even if you have permissions.*

 Several continuous integration workflows are configured for the repository, they need to pass successfully before considering merging modifications into the master branch.

-## Submitting a pull request
+## 1. Create your fork and local clone of the repository

-1. Go to BCDI's repository on GitHub.
+- Go to BCDI's repository on GitHub.
 Click on the “Fork” button.
 This will create a fork of BCDI on your GitHub repository.
-1. Click on the “Code” button.
+- Click on the “Code” button.
 Select “HTTPS” is selected, unless you’ve set up SSH.
    Click on the clipboard icon to copy the address.
-1. Open a terminal.
+- Open a terminal.
 Navigate to a directory where you want to put your repository.
-1. Clone your fork of BCDI to your local computer: `https://github. com/your-name/bcdi.git`.
+- Clone your fork of BCDI to your local computer: `gti clone https://github.com/your-name/bcdi.git`.
   This will create a BCDI subdirectory inside the directory you were already in.

+## 2. Make your local clone track the original upstream repository.

+(This is optional but useful if you plan to make more than one contribution)

-1. Synchronize your local clone with the original repository (you can use a different name from upstream, though it is a common usage): `git remote add upstream https://github.com/carnisj/bcdi.git`
+- Synchronize your local clone with the original repository (you can use a different name from upstream, though it is a common usage): `git remote add upstream https://github.com/carnisj/bcdi.git`
-1. Check the remotes with `git remote -v`.
+- Check the remotes with `git remote -v`.
 There should be origin (which corresponds to your fork) and upstream (which corresponds to the original repository)

+## 3. Update your local clone with the latest changes from the upstream repository

+- Be sure that you are on your master branch: `git checkout master`
-1. Fetch the most recent changes from remotes: `git fetch --all`
+- Fetch the most recent changes from remotes: `git fetch --all`
+- Merge the upstream changes into your own project: `git merge upstream/master`
+- Push the changes to your fork on GitHub: `git push origin master`

+## 4. Work on your new feature and create a pull request

+***"Short-lived, single feature branches are the way to go."***

-1. Create a feature branch based off of the main branch on the upstream remote, and give it a descriptive name.
-This command will create the branch, and switch you to it: `git checkout -b branch-name upstream/main`
+- Do not work on your master branch, but create a feature branch and give it a descriptive name.
+This command will create the branch, and switch you to it:
+  `git checkout -b branch-name`
-1. To check the branches that you have and which branch you are on, type: `git branch`
+- To check the branches that you have and which branch you are on, type: `git branch`
-1. Push and link the branch to your fork on GitHub: `git push --set-upstream origin branch-name`
+- Push and link the branch to your fork on GitHub: `git push --set-upstream origin branch-name`
-1. Install the dependencies
-1. Edit a file, for example filename.py, add tests, and make sure the tests still pass.
+- Edit a file, for example filename.py, add tests, and make sure the tests still pass.
-1. Commit the file and push it to GitHub:
+- Commit the file and push it to GitHub:
    - `git add filename.py`
    - `git commit -m "Add exciting new feature"`
    - `git push`

+## 5. Create a pull request

+- If they were several changes committed to the upstream master branch while you were working on your feature branch, you may want/need to [rebase your branch][rb] (to get a clean history).
+For this, you need to:
+  - Update your local master branch (section 3).
+This should be a simple fast-forward merge since you never committed to your master branch.
+If you did commit to your master branch, see * below.
+  - Rebase your feature branch on your master branch (note that there may be conflicts, if the upstream master changes affect the same portion of code as yours):
+   - `git checkout branchname`
+   - `git rebase master`
+   - `git push`
-1. [submit a pull request][pr]
+- [Submit a pull request][pr].
-1. Wait for your pull request to be reviewed and merged.
+- Wait for your pull request to be reviewed and merged.

+\* If you committed to your master branch, you may consider first rebasing it on the upstream master:
+ - `git fetch upstream`
+ - `git checkout master`
+ - `git rebase upstream/master`
+ - `git push -f origin master`

+## 6. Delete your feature branch and start over

+- Once your pull request has been merged, delete the local and remote branches:
+  - Switch to your local master branch: `git checkout master`
+  - Delete the remote branch: `git push origin :branch-name`
+  - Delete the local branch: `git branch -D branch-name`
+  - You may have to clean the stale branch: `git remote prune origin`
+- Start over at section 3.

-Here are a few things you can do that will increase the likelihood of your pull request being accepted:
+## Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-- Follow the [style guide][style] which is using PEP 8 recommendations.
+- Follow the [style guide][style] (PEP 8 recommendations).
 - Run [black] [blck] against your code, with the default line length of 88 characters.
 - Write and update tests.
 - Keep your change as focused as possible.
 If there are multiple changes you would